mathisbuet/mathisbuet/README.md

 ### Hi there, I'm Mathis  👋

-## I'm a third year student in Engineering School : ECE Paris
+## I'm an M1 student at ECE Paris : Engineering School
 ## I'm also an assistant professor in computer science

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - ⚡ Fun fact: I love to run and play strategy board games

 ### Connect with me: